onap/oom/docs/oom_user_guide.rst

 All highly available systems include at least one facility to monitor the health of components within the system.
 Such health monitors are often used as inputs to distributed coordination systems (such as etcd, zookeeper, or consul) and monitoring systems (such as nagios or zabbix).
-OOM provides two mechanims to monitor the real-time health of an ONAP deployment:
+OOM provides two mechanisms to monitor the real-time health of an ONAP deployment:

 - a Consul GUI for a human operator or downstream monitoring systems and